 Jackson also had coaching stints at Campbell (2002), Barton (2001) and Wofford (2000).
-In addition to his collegiate work, Jackson also spent two seasons with the Wilmington Sharks, where he was an assistant 2000 and Head Coach in 2002.
+In addition to his collegiate work, Jackson also spent two seasons with the Wilmington Sharks, where he was an assistant in 2000 and Head Coach in 2002.
 He led the Sharks to a league-best 31-17 mark in 2002 as head coach and coached five MLB draft picks.

 Jackson is a 1998 graduate of Campbell with a bachelor's degree in physical education and he earned a master's degree in education in 2000, also from Campbell.
 During his playing days with the Camels, he played seven different positions and posted a career .268 batting average in 182 games.

 A native of Charlotte, N.C., Jackson is married to the former Sara Moore, who was a standout basketball player at Campbell.
-The couple has two sons, Ryan and Tyler.
+The couple has two sons, Ryan (13) and Tyler (10).